-Should you buy the Fitbit Charge 5 or the Fitbit Versa 3?
+Fitbit Charge 5 vs. Fitbit Versa 3: Which should you buy?

 Both the Charge 5 and Versa 3 have 20+ exercise modes, so you can do everything from a workout to a run with SmartTrack that will automatically recognize certain exercises and log them for you if you forget to set it up beforehand.

+They both have SpO2 sensors and skin temperature sensors, which give a clear sense of how well you're sleeping and recharging energy overnight for a Daily Readiness Score: Of the two devices, the Charge 5's design will likely feel a bit more comfortable worn overnight, if you plan to regularly wear one to bed.

-They both have SpO2 sensors (the Charge 5 in specific markets) and skin temperature sensors to detect changes in skin temperature and 24/7 continuous heart rate tracking.
-The Charge 5 will soon also include ECG through the app so you can check your heart function.
-Both also include built-in GPS so you can go for a walk, run, or cycle and track your route while leaving your phone at home.
+Both devices also include built-in GPS so you can go for a walk, run, or cycle, and track your route while leaving your phone at home.

+One feature upside of the Charge 5 is the addition of an ECG, which lets you check for atrial fibrillation (AFib) on demand; however, the Versa 3 also measures for it using the standard heart rate sensor, so the ECG is mainly useful if you need to check for the issue quickly.

+Its other exclusive sensor is its electrodermal activity (EDA) scanner to better measure your stress levels, which pairs with your heart rate data to give you a clearer sense of whether stress is impacting your health and energy recharge.

 Both also include Vo2 Max levels to check your cardio fitness level, and both can report Active Minute Zones, so you know how many minutes per day you have logged active zone minutes to work towards reaching goals.

 One thing worth noting is that the Fitbit Charge 5 does not include an altimeter (the Versa 3 does), so if you like tracking stair climbs or tend to do a lot of hikes and want to see the altitude, you won't get this stat with the Charge 5.

 You'll also be able to measure other aspects of health and wellness with both, including menstrual health for women and detailed sleep tracking and Sleep Scores.

-The Versa 3 adds a few other elements to the equation, including guided breathing sessions you can access right on the watch face, the ability to access music from Deezer right from the watch, and Google Assistant and Amazon Alexa integration.
+The Versa 3 adds a few other elements to the equation, including guided breathing sessions you can access right on the watch face, the ability to access music from Deezer or Pandora right from the watch, and Google Assistant and Amazon Alexa integration.

+Plus, not only can you answer calls on your wrist if your iPhone or Android phone is nearby, you can also respond to texts with voice recordings or voice-to-text (though only on Android).

 The Fitbit Charge 5 comes with a 6-month trial subscription to Fitbit Premium for accessing content like guided workouts and mindfulness exercises, while the Versa 3 comes with three months.
 At $9.99/month, if you plan to use it, the extra three months with the Versa 3 would be worth the additional $30 savings.

-With Fitbit Premium, you'll also get a Daily Readiness Score (coming soon) with the Charge 5 that will advise you of the best times to workout based on when your body is at its best to maximize results.
+Considering the Charge 5 is already more affordable, this could make the tracker even more attractive to thrifty shoppers.

-Fitbit Charge 5 vs. Fitbit Versa 3: What else can they do?
+Fitbit Charge 5 vs. Fitbit Versa 3: Other features and battery life

 Beyond using these two devices as fitness companions, they can both display notifications from a connected smartphone, including incoming messages, calendar updates, and more.
-With the Versa 3, you can also access various apps, like Spotify, United Airlines, and Uber.
-As noted, it also includes a speaker and mic with Google Assistant and Alexa compatibility so you can use your voice to perform tasks.
-There are also Quick Replies with compatible Android smartphones, so you can send a quick, pre-defined reply to someone to let them know you'll call them back, for example, or will be there soon.
-The Charge 5 does, however, offer Google Fast Pair for easy set-up with a compatible Android device.

 Both have Fitbit Pay for making contactless payments at compatible terminals from a connected credit card.

-As with every other Fitbit device, both the Charge 5 and Versa 3 work with almost any smartphone, including both Android and iPhone, though check compatibility with the operating system version you have.
-You're best off with an Android 8.0 or higher and an iOS 12.2 or higher device.
+And they're both compatible with any smartphone running Android 8.0 or higher or iOS 12.2 or higher.

-Battery life can be a dealbreaker for some.
-The Charge 5 offers a slightly higher rated battery life at up to seven days per charge versus the Versa 3's up to six days.
-Where they truly differ is when you have continuous GPS running, at which point the Charge 5 drops to just up to five hours while the Versa 3 is a more respectable up to 12 hours.
-If you only plan to use built-in GPS for the odd walk or run, this might not be a big deal.
-But if you're someone who will be using it often, that might lean you towards the Versa 3.
-But overall, the Charge 5's battery will last a day longer.
-Ideally, you should charge both at least once a week, and, like other Fitbits, they only take about an hour to fully recharge.
+If the Charge 5 has a deal-breaker, it's the battery life.
+Technically, it outlasts the Versa 3 in standard mode (seven days vs. six days) and neither will last more than two days maximum with always-on display activated.
+But once you activate GPS tracking for workouts, the Versa 3 shines with 12 hours, whereas the Charge 5 will only hit five hours max at full charge — less if you haven't charged it recently.

+Fitbit had to trade something off to make the Charge 5 so lightweight, and it matters here if you're worried about losing tracking during a long event like a marathon.
+But for casual use, it's not a huge deal as long as you don't mind fairly frequent recharges.

 Fitbit Charge 5 vs. Fitbit Versa 3: Which do you choose?

-If you're a busy professional and serious about workouts, you might lean more towards the Versa 3, which is a full-featured smartwatch that can both help you workout as well as keep on top of calendars, appointments, messages, and more.
+If you're a busy professional and serious about workouts, you might lean more towards the Versa 3.
+It's a full-featured smartwatch with swappable watch faces, the ability to answer calls, or you can talk to Google Assistant or Siri with your phone in your pocket, along with more reliable battery life during workouts.
+The addition of an altimeter will also matter to a certain class of athlete.
+It's certainly among the best fitness smartwatches available today.

-But it's tough to beat the amazing price of the new Charge 5, along with the slim and sleek design.
-You'll miss out on a few things, including apps, altimeter, the larger screen, and built-in music access.
-If none of these are dealbreakers, it's tough to ignore how feature-rich the Charge 5 is.
+On the other hand, we consider the Charge 5 to be the best fitness tracker available, and many of you will prefer this model because of its lighter and more understated design, the addition of new health sensors, and the more affordable price.
+It gives you more health data than the Versa 3; you'll just have less display space to look at it.

-With all of the latest tracking and sensors, from ECG (coming soon) to skin temperature, SpO2, Active Zone Minutes, and the Daily Readiness Score with a Premium subscription, along with the usual suspects like detailed sleep tracking (Fitbit is among the best for this), SmartTracking of workouts, continuous heart rate, and a waterproof design, it's arguably Fitbit's Goldilocks model for 2021.
+With all of the latest tracking and sensors, from ECG to skin temperature, SpO2, Active Zone Minutes, and the Daily Readiness Score with a Premium subscription, along with the usual suspects like detailed sleep tracking (Fitbit is among the best for this), SmartTracking of workouts, continuous heart rate, and a waterproof design, it's arguably Fitbit's Goldilocks model.

 When looking at the Fitbit Charge 5 vs. Fitbit Versa 3, the price difference makes the Charge 5 a really attractive proposition if you can do without the larger screen and app access.
 However, if you prefer the smartwatch design, the Versa 3 is still a great option and one of the more affordable ones that still include the top features.